Jump List Parser

 \Users\<username>\AppData\Roaming\Microsoft\Windows\Recent\

 The parent Recent\ folder also holds classic .lnk shortcuts — useful corroboration but a separate artifact.
-The two *Destinations subfolders have existed unchanged since Windows 7, so the same collection script works across Windows 7, 8.1, 10, and 11.
-On a live system, expect explorer.exe to hold open handles; collect from a Volume Shadow Copy (\\?\GLOBALROOT\Device\HarddiskVolumeShadowCopyN\…) or work from an image.
+The two *Destinations subfolders have existed unchanged since Windows 7, so one collection script covers every supported version.
+KAPE has a target for this if you would rather not write your own.

-The filename prefix is a 16-character lowercase hex string — for example 1b4dd67f29cb1962.
-It is a truncated CRC64 hash computed over the application's executable path (and, in some cases, additional identifying data), so the same binary at the same path produces the same AppID on every machine.
-That stability is what makes published AppID lists useful: Quick Access and other shell-pinned items use well-known, stable AppIDs that analysts can recognise on sight.
-Move or rename the executable and the AppID changes, leaving the old Jump List file orphaned in the folder.
+The filename prefix is a 16-character lowercase hex string — for example 1b4dd67f29cb1962 (Quick Access on modern Windows).
+It is a truncated CRC64 hash computed over the application's executable path, sometimes with additional identifying data mixed in.
+Same binary at the same path produces the same AppID on every machine, which is why published AppID lists work.
+Shipping AppID maps from JLECmd cover most well-known applications; for anything unmapped, the AppID is a lead, not noise.